wahrwolf/ba-thesis/chapters/500-results.md

 # Results
 In the following section I present the results of the previous described procedures.
-First I will show some statistic on my generated corpus and compare its characteristics to the source material.
+First I will show some statistics of my generated corpus and compare its characteristics to the source material.
-The next part contains some visualizations of the model training and some detailed metrics on examples..
+The next part comprizes exemplary visualizations of the model training and detailed metrics of these examples.
-I will then rank the models and compare the performance change for Lastly I will compare the impact of side constraint between two German-English and Czech-English.
+I will then rank the models and compare the impact of prefix constraints between the two language pairs German-English and Czech-English.

 ## Data Selection and Preparation
-To ensure, that the reduction of the data set did not change the defining characteristics I compared the number of words and sentence length on the reduced and original data set.
+To ensure, that the reduction of the data set did not change the defining characteristics of the respective corpora I compared the number of words and sentence length on the reduced and original data set.
 The distributions are shown in \ref{fig:corpus_stats-sentence} and \ref{fig:corpus_stats-word}.

 The figures \ref{fig:corpus_stats-sentence} and \ref{fig:corpus_stats-word} both show a 3x4 matrix with 3 boxplots each.
 The first two plots per row show the distribution over the language pair DE-EN, and the 3th and 4th over CS-EN.
-Each row shows the distribution over one domain.
+Each row shows the distribution of one domain.

-All plots labeled with Q show the distribution over the original corpus.
+All plots labeled with Q show the distribution of the original corpus.
-Plots labeled with T show the distribution over the trainings data and V marks the validation data.
+Plots labeled with T show the distribution of the training data and V marks the validation data.
 Outlier are not shown in the plots, instead the whiskers are extended.

+None of the shows major difference of the reduces corpus to the original corpus.
+Therefore the reduces Corpora were accepted for the further steps.

 ### Number of words
-The interquartile range box for all corpora lies within 0 and 50 words.
-For the EMEA corpus row the range box lies withing 0 and 25 The median in this domain is between 5 and 10 words.
-For all other domains it stays between 20 and 25.

-In the ECB row, the whiskers extend up to 70 words in DE and EN columns.
-The EMEA row had the whiskers around 40 and Europarl around 60.
-For all three rows, the CS column showed whiskers 10 points below.
+In most domains, sentences have between 0 and 50 (interquartile range).
+In EMEA the sentence length was mostly between 0 and 25, and the median bewtween 5 and 10 words.
+In all other damains the median was between 20 and 25 words per sentence.

+In ECB the maximum number of words was 70 for German and English.
+EMEA was found to contain sentences up to 40 words and Europal up to 60, but the Czech sentences tend to be about 10 words shorter than English and German. __(bitte prüfen, kann das aus den Grafiken nicht gut abschätzen)__
+__However, no distinct difference between the original and reduced data sets were found.__ __chekcne ob das stimmt - das ist ja der interessante punkt, weshalb du das hier testest!__

 ### Word Length
-The interquartile range box for all corpora lies within 0 and 10.
-The median in this domain is around is between 5 and 10 characters.
-For all other domains it stays between 20 and 25.

-The median for all plots stays within 5 and 7 characters per word, but are higher in the CS column.

-The whiskers for the DE column reach up to 20.
-The EN column has the lowest whiskers around 15 characters per word.
-The CS columns ranks between those two.
+Words mostly had a length between 0 and 10 characters __(stimmt das?)__.
+The median of __(WELCEH DOMAIN)__ ranges from 5 to 10 and from 20 to 25 in the other domains. __(evt hier auch nach Sprache aufteilen - nur wenn sie unterschiedlich sind)__

+Median word lengths in all domains were between __X and X__ characters in Englsich, but __X to X__ characters in Czech in all domains.
+Maximum word length in the german text was 20.
+The maximum word length for Englisch words was found to be 15, Czech leis in between.

+__However, no distinct difference between the original and reduced data sets were found.__ __chekcne ob das stimmt - das ist ja der interessante punkt, weshalb du das hier testest!__

 ## Training and Optimization
-During the Training of the models the trainings accuracy and the validation accuracy was recorded.
+During the training of the models the training accuracy and the validation accuracy was recorded.
-For a selection of models the BLEU score was calculated afterwards to visualize the learning process.
+For a selection of models the BLEU score was calculated to visualize the learning process.
 All models were used to translate the validation data sets after 6, 12, and 18 epochs.

 ### Hyper Parameter
-The table in \ref{hyperparam-ranking-table} shows the ranking for all trainings configurations for the corpus without prefix constraints in the DE-EN language pair.
+The table in \ref{hyperparam-ranking-table} shows the ranking of all training configurations for the corpus without prefix constraints in the DE-EN language pair.
-It shows the optimizing method, the learning rate, the start of the decay and the meteor score.
+Models are chracterized by optimization method, learning rate, start of the decay and METEOR score.
-The figures \ref{optim_clean-de-en} \ref{optim_tagged-de-en} \ref{optim_clean-cs-en} \ref{optim_tagged-cs-en} show the top 3 models per corpus ranked by BLEU, METEOR, and ROUGE-L.
+The figures \ref{optim_clean-de-en} \ref{optim_tagged-de-en} \ref{optim_clean-cs-en} \ref{optim_tagged-cs-en} show the best 3 models per corpus ranked by BLEU, METEOR, and ROUGE-L.

 #### Table with Validation Accuracy

 ### Training
-The figures \ref{train-bad_train} and \ref{train-good_train} show to plots from the validation accuracy and the trainings accuracy over the trainings steps.
+The figures \ref{train-bad_train} and \ref{train-good_train} shows the validation accuracy and the training accuracy for each training step.
-In the \ref{train-bad_train} two curves with a logaritmic shape are shown.
-The trainings accuracy meets the 20 % mark after 10,000 trainings steps and growth to 30% in the next 25,000 training steps.
+Both metrics increase in a logaritmic smanner.
+The trainings accuracy meets the 20 % mark after 10,000 training steps and growth to 30% in the next 25,000 training steps.
-The validation accuracy hits the 15% mark after 5,000 training steps and growth over the next 30,000 trainings steps to a value of 20 %.
+The validation accuracy hits the 15% mark after 5,000 training steps and growths over the next 30,000 trainings steps to a value of 20 %.

-The graph in \ref{train-good_train} shows the same two metrics.
-The curves are logarithmic shaped.
+The graph in \ref{train-good_train} shows the same two metrics, which increase again ina logarithmic manner.
-The trainings accuracy reads around 60 % mark after 10,000 trainings steps and gain another 20% mark over the remaining 25,000 training steps.
+The training accuracy reaches the 60 % mark after 10,000 trainings steps and gains another 20 % points over the remaining 25,000 training steps.
 After 15,000 steps, the curve begins to scatter in a growing sinus shape.

-The validation accuracy reaches the 30 % mark after 5,000 trainings steps and gains another 10% points over the next 10,000 training steps.
+The validation accuracy reaches the 30 % mark after 5,000 training steps and gains another 10 % points over the next 10,000 training steps.
 Between step 15,000 and 35,000 the graph is constant around the 40 % mark.

 The figure \ref{optim-top_comparison} shows the BLEU score and the validation accurccay in two graphs.
 For each metric 5 different models are plotted and the highest score is highlighted.
 In the first part of the graph, the plot scatters up to 10% points, but stabilizes after  10,000 steps.
 The validation accuracy curve is logarithmic shaped and reaches the 30% mark after 5,000 trainings steps.
-It continues to growth, until it reaches the 40% mark after 10,000 steps.
+It continues to growth, until it reaches a plateau at the 40% mark after 10,000 steps.

-The second graph shows the BLEU score over the same training.
+The second graph shows the BLEU score for the same training.
-The first non zero point appears after ca 3,000 trainings steps.
-The plots scatter until for another 7,000 steps between the 10% and 20% mark with a linear growing tendency.
+The first non zero point is found after ca 3,000 trainings steps.
+The plots scatter for another 7,000 steps between the 10 % and 20 % mark with a linear growing tendency.
 Between the 10,000th and the 20,000th trainings step the points fluctuate between the 15% and 20% mark.
-During the last 15,000 steps the points are stable at the 20% mark.
+During the last 15,000 steps curve reaches a plateau at the 20 % mark.

 ## Comparison and Evaluation